 - Candidate: Defined as the dependent child of an eligible employee who has been certified (sponsored) by DePauw University for full time degree study at a college or university that participates in the Tuition Exchange program.
 Scholarships are not granted for graduate study, non-degree study, part-time study, or second undergraduate degrees.

 - Liaison Officer: DePauw’s Tuition Exchange Liaison Officer is Bruce Burking, Manager of Safety and Risk Management Services, Office of Human Resources.

 - Application Submission: Applications will only be considered for dependent children who will be attending a member institution for the following academic year.
-In order for applications to be considered, a completed Tuition Exchange Form must be received by the Tuition Exchange Liaison Officer in the Office of Human Resources no later than 5:00 p.m. on the application deadline date specified on the Tuition Exchange Calendar, which can be found on the Office of Human Resources webpage in order to have the dependent child placed on the list of prospective candidates.
+In order for applications to be considered, a completed Tuition Exchange Form must be received by the Tuition Exchange Liaison Officer in the Office of Human Resources no later than 5:00 p.m. on the application deadline date.
 Applications received past the deadline will not be considered with the pool of prospective candidates.
 Applications will only be accepted during the designated application period.

 If the number of applications received exceeds the number of slots, prospective candidates will be selected as follows:

 - First priority will be given to students who have already been enrolled in a member institution and who are currently holding a TE scholarship.
 A student must be recertified annually to ensure continued TE scholarship eligibility.
-The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year: continue enrollment at the current institution, withdraw from the institution, or transfer to another institution.
+The student holding a TE scholarship must report to the Liaison Officer at the end of the spring term indicating plans for the following year if the student intends to withdraw from the institution or transfer to another institution.